bangbambang/kucing/README.md

 ![Meeow](scrot.png)

-See?
-SEE?

 ## Features?

-  - Simple prompt, less clutter on ur screen
+  - Simple prompt, less clutter on your screen
   - Git status on repo (and a pretty one, too).
+  - virtualenv indicator

 ## License